weltliteratur/blog/_drafts/and_dbpedia.md

 books.
-Other properties like [dbo:abstract](http://dbpedia.org/snorql/?property=http%3A//dbpedia.org/ontology/abstract) or [owl:sameAs](http://www.w3.org/2002/07/owl#sameAs) that could be linked to the number of language editions showed the same behavior.
+Other properties like [dbo:abstract](http://dbpedia.org/snorql/?property=http%3A//dbpedia.org/ontology/abstract) or [owl:sameAs](http://www.w3.org/2002/07/owl#sameAs) that could be linked to the number of language editions show the same behavior.
 (For an overview on potential properties, have a look at all the properties of
 [The Adventues of Tom Sawyer](http://dbpedia.org/snorql/?describe=http%3A//dbpedia.org/resource/The_Adventures_of_Tom_Sawyer).)

 Upon looking for alternatives, we found the
 [PageRank dataset](http://people.aifb.kit.edu/ath/) by Andreas Thalhammer which is loaded into the DBpedia SPARQL endpoint.
-Instead of counting the number of language editions, we now use the [PageRank](https://en.wikipedia.org/wiki/PageRank) of each page within the English Wikipedia as a measure of importance:
+Instead of counting the number of language editions, we can use the [PageRank](https://en.wikipedia.org/wiki/PageRank) of each page within the English Wikipedia as a measure of importance: